 The name Lunigiana probably comes from the devotion to the myth of the Moon (Lunae in Latin) of the ancient inhabitants of Luni, an important city at the times of Roman Empire, founded in 177 BC.
 That’s why Lunigiana is also considered the valley of the Moon.

 Lunigiana has a long history back to the Prehistoric Era, and the proofs of it are the famous Statue Stele.
 These anthropomorphic stone statues date back to the 4th– 1th millennium BC, but their function is not revealed yet.

 After decades of fights, in 1306 on Castelnuovo Magra, an armistice have been signed, between Malaspina and the earl-bishop of Luni.
-The legend says that, as solicitor of the Malaspina, the nowadays famous poet Dante Alighieri exiled from Florence since the beginning of fourteenth century, signed the treaty.
+The legend says that, as a solicitor of the Malaspina, the nowadays famous poet Dante Alighieri exiled from Florence since the beginning of the fourteenth century, signed the treaty.

-After the decline of the Malaspina family, Lunigiana became the center of the interest of the main powerful cities, as Florence, Genova and Milan.
+After the decline of the Malaspina family, Lunigiana became the center of the interest of the main powerful cities, as Florence, Genova, and Milan.